Mucus is a sticky, slimy, jelly-like fluid that is normally produced by our bodies.

 To aid in the diagnosis of what the cause is, these investigations may be requested:

-Adopting a balanced diet and adequate fluid intake are necessary for a healthy digestive system.
 The presence of mucus in your stool should not frighten you, however, you should monitor it closely and see a doctor if it increases, becomes regular or is associated with other symptoms.